 Short Review: Avast Scureline comes from a very reputable cybersecurity family.
-But as per their logging policy, jurisdiction and lack of security features make them less worthy.
-The price of the product is comparatively higher than other best VPN like NordVPN and ExpressVPN.
+But as per, their logging policy, jurisdiction, and lack of security features make them less worthy.
+The price of the product is comparatively higher than other best VPNs like NordVPN and ExpressVPN.

 Avast SecureLine VPN’s jurisdiction and shady logging policy make it controversial among its competitors.
-There were many people on Redditt who were not recommending the Avast VPN to others.
+Many people on Redditt were not recommending the Avast VPN to others.
 Thus, I decided to look for the truth myself.
-To see if Avast VPN was as reliable and secure as they claim, I first subscribed to the service and decided to review the service provider in detail.
+To see if Avast VPN was as reliable and secure as they claimed, I first subscribed to the service and decided to review the service provider in detail.
 I reviewed the VPN on 11 different factors before drawing my final verdict.
-If you want to know that either the VPN performs well and is it worth investing in it or not, continue reading the Avast Secureline VPN review.
+If you want to know that either the VPN performs well and it is worth investing in it or not, continue reading the Avast Secureline VPN review.

-There are several VPNs out there, which means that you should offer exceptional service and features to stand out in the competitive market.
+There are several VPNs out there, meaning you should offer exceptional service and features to stand out in the competitive market.
 Avast VPN is relatively new in the market, but it is an excellent introductory VPN for many casual internet users.
-When I first glanced at the VPN feature, it was a bit of disappointment to know that it lacks many advanced features that keep it away from being the best choice for small businesses.
+When I first glanced at the VPN feature, it was a bit of disappointment to know that it lacks many advanced features that prevent it from being the best choice for small businesses.

 To know more about Avast VPN, let’s dive into this article.